tomviner/exploring-unittesting-talk/reveal.js/talk-features.md

 ---

-## provoking failure: ensuring exceptions raised
+## provoking failure:
+### ensuring exceptions raised

-all 3 frameworks provide context managers
+Note: often we expect our code to raise exception in certain cases

 unittest